okiabrian123/prototype_for_resort_apps_ai_integrate/README.md

 - Backend development skills (Go, Gin Framework, SQLite)
 - AI integration capabilities (OpenAI API)

 The 60% completion status shows commitment to proving capabilities rather than just submitting a proposal.
-The UI components are complete and functional, and significant backend functionality has been implemented, allowing potential clients to experience both the visual design and core functionality.
+Both the UI components and core backend functionality are complete and functional, allowing potential clients to experience the full booking flow.